ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/build_hybrid_env.md

 * Amazon EC2 instance with Kubernetes and Helm:

     * Kubernetes 1.15 is supported
-    * Helm 3.2.4 is recommended
+    * Helm 3.2.4 or later is recommended

 * Public facing fully qualified domain name (FQDN) of the Amazon EC2 cluster
 * Client system (for example, Linux VM) with the following tools installed for accessing and managing your Amazon EC2 environment remotely: